calvinhsia/SheetMusicViewer/WpfPdfViewer/ReadMe.txt

 About 3 months ago, I obtained a Microsoft Surface Book 2, which had a display large enough to trigger me digitizing my music collection.
 I used a few Xerox WorkCentre 7855i or similar models available at work.
 The doc sheetfeeder allowed me to scan up to 100 pages at a time.
-However, because of the age and wear and tear of the books (putting on the piano, turning pages), the pages were pretty worn.
+However, because of the age and wear and tear of the books (putting on the piano, turning pages), some of the pages were pretty worn.
-The binding edges of the pages were much less uniformly smooth (some had residual adhesive) than the opposite edge because of the binding, so I fed them smooth edge first (upside down) through the document feeder.
+The binding edges of the pages were much less uniformly smooth (some had residual adhesive) than the non-binding edge because of the binding, so I fed them smooth edge first (upside down) through the document feeder.
 Luckily it's pretty simple to have software rotate the page.
-Many of my books are quite old, with disintegrating pages.

 I tried various software sheet music viewers available, but wasn't at all satisfied, so I wrote my own to view my 30,000 pages of music.

+Run the program.
 Choose a path to a root folder which contains PDF music files.
-PDF files can be 0-N pages.
+PDF files can contain 1-N pages.
 The PDFs are never altered by the program.
-All data is stored in the BMKs.
+All auxiliary data, such as Table Of Contents, Favorites, Inking, LastPageNumberViewed) is stored in the BMKs.
 However, the program needs write permission to write the BMK files.
 Some books scan to multiple PDFs. e.g. I have several books > 100 pages and scan them in smaller chunks to PDF.
 Some of the bindings of these books are well-worn, so scanning works best in smaller chunks.
 If you have multiple named files e.g. Book1.pdf, Book2.pdf, etc., then they will be treated as one entire book.
 The root name is the 1st one without any trailing 0 or 1.